 - Lesson #10, Believe in truth is exemplified by Jordan Pederson.
 He should be celebrated.
 You submit to tyranny when you renounce the difference between what you want to hear and what is actually the case.
 This renunciation of reality can feel natural and pleasant, but the result is your demise as an individual – and thus the collapse of any political system that depends upon individualism.
 As observers of totalitarianism such as Victor Klemperer noticed, truth dies in four modes, all of which we (Americans) have just witnessed (President Trump, altho Trump isn’t named).
 The first mode is the open hostility to verifiable reality . . .
 The next mode (3rd) is . . . the open embrace of contradictions. (to me, demonstrated in the U of T and the U of S examples).

 - Lesson #8, Stand out. . . .
 Someone has to.
 It is easy to follow along.
 It can feel strange to do or say something different.
 But without that unease, there is no freedom.
 Remember Rosa Parks.
 The moment you set an example, the spell of the status quo is broken, and others will follow.
 As Jordan Pederson discovered.
-After the Second World War, Europeans, Americans, and others created myths of righteous resistance to Hitler . . . (which the historical record do not support).
+After the Second World War, Europeans, Americans, and others created myths of righteous resistance to Hitler . . . (which the historical record does not support).

 - We tend to assume that institutions will automatically maintain themselves against even the most direct attacks.
 (BIG mistake, as the history of the twentieth century demonstrates.)